This page contains affiliate links. Please read our disclosure for more info.

 Ichino-Yu resembles a Kabuki theatre from the outside and features a cave bath made of natural boulders.

 Jizou-Yu is a smaller bath house with no outdoor bath.
-Visitors say it isn’t particularly special, but it’s popular with local families.
+Visitors say it isn’t particularly special, but it’s popular with local families and they have a separate children’s bath with colder water.

 See the Visit Kinosaki website for more details and photos of the hot springs.